Characterizing non-Markovian Off-Resonant Errors in Quantum Gates: Stark Z-gates

 Now we consider perhaps the simplest example of off-resonant error one can generate on a driven qubit (such as the transmons considered here): the off-diagonal corrections to a $Z_{\pi/2}$ gate generated by driving a two-level system off-resonantly, that is, a diagonal gate implemented by a Stark shift.
 The model Hamiltonian (\ref{ModelHam}) becomes

 when projected onto a single qubit.
 To make $H$ stationary we choose rotating frame $H_{\rm rf} = \frac{\omega_{\rm d}} {2}Z$, which, after the RWA, leads to the effective Hamiltonian

-with detuning $\Delta \equiv \omega_{\rm d}-\omega_0$.
+with detuning $\Delta \equiv \omega_{\rm d}-\omega_{\rm q}$.
 In the limit where $\Omega(t) \ll \Delta$, $H'$ generates a rotation that is only slightly perturbed from the Z-axis.
 To lowest order and in the square pulse approximation, this perturbation changes the effective Z-rotation from $\theta_Z = \Delta t_{\rm g}\rightarrow\Delta t_{\rm g} + \frac{\Omega^2 t_{\rm g}}{2 \Delta}$ over gate duration $t_{\rm g}$; therefore in a frame rotating with the qubit energy, the resonant frame, we see an effective $Z$-rotation of $\theta_{\rm Stark} = -\frac{\Omega^2 t_{\rm g}}{2 \Delta}$.
-To higher order, however, there are $X$ and $Y$ terms which we treat as errors (as well as $Z$-corrections which can be accounted for in calibration).
-These $X$ and $Y$ errors are due to diabatic transitions and vanish for a completely adiabatic ramp; however, it is essential to verify experimentally that these terms are indeed negligible for a given pulse envelope.
-Even in the square pulse approximation, which gives an upper bound to the magnitude of these errors, to measure them directly with Hamiltonian tomography (i.e. process tomography as a function of $t_{\rm g}$) we need to resolve the excitation rate
+In addition to the $Z$-rotation due to Stark shift, there are non-Markovian errors since the rotation axis for the off-resonant drive is slightly tilted from Z. Rotation around the tilted Z-axis does not commute with rotation around original Z. In the qubit's resonant frame the tilted Z-axis is also rotating, giving rise to time-dependent errors that are difficult to detect in experiments such as Rabi oscillations.
+In order to measure them directly with Hamiltonian tomography (i.e. process tomography as a function of $t_g$) we need to resolve the excitation rate

-where $\Omega_{\rm r}^2=\Omega^2 + \Delta^2$.
+where $U_{\rm eff}(t_g)=e^{-i (\Omega X + \Delta Z) t_g/2}$ and $\Omega_{\rm r}^2=\Omega^2 + \Delta^2$.
 The maximum contrast for this signal is $\sim \left(\Omega/\Delta\right)^2$, which has no $t_{\rm g}$ dependence, requiring that our resolution/shots scale with the expected bare error rate.
 Repetition doesn't amplify these excitation errors since they anti-commute with the dominant $Z$-rotation.
-We could try to amplify with interrogating $X$ or $Y$ gates, but these resonantly-driven gates are stationary in the \emph{resonant} frame where off-resonant excitations are non-stationary, destructively interfering on average. \\
+We could try to amplify with interrogating $X$ or $Y$ gates, but these resonantly-driven gates are stationary in the \emph{resonant} frame where off-resonant excitations are non-stationary, destructively interfering on average.
+In section IV, we will show that the off-resonant error in Stark Z-gates is an important source of coherent error in CNOT gates using cross-resonance drives.
+High fidelity physical Z-gates, such as the Stark Z-gates described in this section, will be important in quantum circuits where virtual Z-gates cannot be moved across two-qubit interactions such as the $\sqrt{\text{ISWAP}}$ gate. \\